Calvin-CS/TSAL/readmeLinux.md

 1. Using our install script
 2. Running a couple of commands

-#### If you want to specify the installation directory, we advise you to use method 2.
+#### Both methods install TSAL by default in /usr/lib.
+If you want to specify the installation directory, we advise you to use method 2.

 ## Method 1
 * clone the [TSAL repository](https://github.com/Calvin-CS/TSAL.git)